 Study findings will be used in post-sale NEPA analysis, ongoing ESA Section 7 Consultations, review of EPs, DPPs and other reviews for post-sale and post-exploration decision making and mitigation.
 Also, study results will be used in similar pre-lease analyses and documentation for potential future Chukchi Sea Lease Sale(s).
-This study addresses aspects of USGS Recommendation 3.05.

-Total Cost: \$750,000 plus Joint Funding Period of Performance: FY 2007-2012
+Total Cost: \$819,482 plus Joint Funding Period of Perfo